Skip to contents

 model-plot

-When creating these pipelines, usually there will be a lot of steps calculating intermediate results and only a few steps contain the final results that we are interested in.
-In the above example, we were interested in the final plot output.
-In a real-world scenario, the pipeline would contain many more steps that are not of interest to us.
-To see how to conveniently tag, collect and possibly group the output of those final steps, see the next vignette Collecting output.
+Generally, when creating these pipelines, there will be a lot of steps calculating intermediate results and only a few steps contain the final output we are interested in (see e.g. the plot output in the above example).
+To see how {pipeflow} allows to conveniently tag, collect and possibly group those final outputs, see the next vignette Collecting and filtering output.